roger894351/LEAF/README.md

 # LEAF
- A script to leverage external control information for association test
+Software to leverage external control information for association tests.
+Please read the user manual for more details.